Polyushko-pole: Full version at London 1945 Youth Congress

 At the opening of the London 1945 Youth Congress, the full version of Polyushko-polye was performed by a choir of 6,000 members.
-The music for this performance was composed by musician L. A. Stokovsky, based on the original music of L. Knipper.

 Other arrangements

-Paul Robeson recorded an English translation of the song in 1942 under the title "Song of the Plains".
-It was released on his Columbia Recordings album Songs of Free Men.
+Paul Robeson recorded the song in 1942 under the title "Song of the Plains", sung both in English and Russian.
+It was released on his Columbia Recordings album Songs of Free Men (1943).

 The Swedish jazz pianist Jan Johansson recorded a version of the song in 1967 under the title "Stepp, min stepp" (steppe, my steppe) on the album Jazz på ryska (Jazz in Russian).

 The American rock band Jefferson Airplane had an instrumental version of the song, titled "Meadowlands", on their album Volunteers (1969).

 An arrangement by Phillip Bimstein titled "Meadowlands", recorded by his band Phil 'N' the Blanks and released on the 1982 album Lands and Peoples.

 An instrumental version of the song was recorded by James Last and appears in his James Last - In Russia album.

 Outside Russia, several arrangements of the tune are known under the title "The Cossack Patrol", particularly a version by Ivan Rebroff.